 For example, consider incorporating equipment that uses gravity to propel one rider from one end of the playground to the other on a downward curved track.
 Some equipment is designed for multi-user motion that will get kids moving and their hearts pumping while they play.
 Motion means movement and movement means exercise.
 With limited time for play, it’s important that children stay physically fit and motion play can help with that.

-Children who are allowed to experience risk on the playground – tall heights, speed, chance of falling, or other injury – leverage these challenges to progressively grow more comfortable until they achieve mastery.
+Children who can experience risk on the playground – tall heights, speed, the chance of falling, or other injuries – leverage these challenges to grow more comfortable until they progressively achieve mastery.
 By allowing children to move and take risks, we are helping them develop into confident and resilient members of society.
 Now who can argue with that?

 We know outdoor play is critical for children – all children, no exceptions.
 Motion play takes the outdoor play experience to new heights and speeds.
 The next time you visit your local playground, check out how many pieces of equipment incorporate motion.
 Chances are the motion pieces will have long lines of children waiting to take their turn.
 Sure, swings are still great and will continue to bring high-flying adventure and smiles to children’s faces.
 Fortunately, today’s 21st-century kids have so much more motion play to explore to get them moving on the playground.